Does Filing for Bankruptcy Wipe Out My Mortgage

 Now look at the second page of the Order of Discharge with the highlighted sections.

-However, because the Order of Discharge doesn’t reference second mortgages, debtors sometimes believe they wiped out their second mortgage and stop making payments on the second mortgage after receiving their Order of Discharge, but secured debts are not dischargeable in bankruptcy.
+However, because the Order of Discharge doesn’t reference second mortgages, debtors sometimes believe they have wiped out their second mortgage and stop making payments on the second mortgage after receiving their Order of Discharge, but secured debts are not dischargeable in bankruptcy.

 What is Secured Debt?